clingen-data-model/clingen-interpretation/source/index.md

 Status
 ------

-Version 1 of the interpretation model is planned for the first quarter of 2017, and will allow the description of variant pathogenicity interpretations based on the [ACMG guidelines](http://www.nature.com/gim/journal/v17/n5/full/gim201530a.html){:target="_blank"}.
+Version 1 of the interpretation model was [released](user/release_notes.html) October 13, 2017, and allows the description of variant pathogenicity interpretations based on the [ACMG guidelines](http://www.nature.com/gim/journal/v17/n5/full/gim201530a.html){:target="_blank"}.
 Version 2 will incorporate variant interpretations across a broader set of entities and styles, and is currently in the scoping phase.

 Documentation
 -------------